MicrosoftDocs/xamarin-docs/docs/ios/platform/3d-touch.md

 ms.date: 03/19/2017
 ---

-# Introduction to 3D Touch
+# Introduction to 3D Touch in Xamarin.iOS

 _This article covers using the new iPhone 6s and iPhone 6s Plus 3D Touch gestures in your app._